 Paper is so light which means it’s a bit messier as those pellets can be popped in and out of the Cat Litter box every now and then but think about the footprint you’re avoiding.
 They’re safe for both cats and kittens and they naturally clump.

 Since Paper doesn’t provide any fragrance it’s scent free which means it’ll leave a stench and since paper is light it’s also transparent which means water or liquids always drip to the bottom of your Cat Litter box as water is heavier in weight than paper and that means you’ll have to constantly scoop the bottom of the litter box every so often.
 Paper Litter will leave a higher dent in your wallet as opposed to clay but it’s still cheaper than many other options around.
 Paper Litter isn’t always so easy to find these days but if you’re on your way to the news-stand trying picking up a copy of the Feline Times at your local pet store.

 Walnut Cat Litter

-Cat Litter that is Walnut based is a fantastic eco-friendly and plant-based Kitty Litter solution for those who are looking for something that is both safe for the environment and natural in smell (Fantastic Natural-Odor killing abilities).
+Cat Litter that is Walnut based is a fantastic eco-friendly and plant-based Kitty Litter solution for sale for those who are looking for something that is both safe for the environment and natural in smell (Fantastic Natural-Odor killing abilities).
 Walnut Cat Litter is typically heavier than most litters around but their walnut shells are crushed and they offer high-clumping capabilities and that includes high liquid absorbency capacities.

 Like similar corn-based litter, walnut-based litter is biodegradable and compostable.
 They’re very low in dust but they’re sharper in texture so some cats might find them uncomfortable.
 Walnut-based litter is great because they last a long time and many cat owners have started gravitating to Walnut for that reason alone.
 They’re priced somewhere in the middle but it lasts.